Change SAP IDoc status – When do you need to change the status?

 Status monitor for ALE messages

 The status monitor for EDI messages shows that 34 SAP IDocs in the output have the status state 02.
 They are therefore flawed.
 The associated message reads, “Failed to transfer data to port.”
-An SAP port may be incorrectly configured (“Port XI_00_010” does not exist in the table of port descriptions).
-1142 Operations in the Inbox have the state “Application document not posted”, the IDoc status 51.
-The cause of these errors can be found a level deeper in the detail view.
+An SAP port may be misconfigured (“Port ‘XI_00_010’ does not exist in table of port descriptions”).
+1142 operations in the receipt have the status “Application document not posted”, the IDoc status 51.
+The cause of these errors can be found one level deeper in the detail view.
 Here you can analyze the error in the IDoc detail view in more detail.
-Corresponding error messages are “The sales quantity.
-KG is not provided in item 000010”, “Partner number 1000 for customer 0000001172 and partner role WE does not exist”.
+Corresponding error messages are: “The sales volume.
+KG is not included in item 000010”, “Partner number 1000 for customer 0000001172 and partner role WE does not exist”.